nur-syahirah/express-oh-frontend/README.md

 # ☕ ExpressOh

-**ExpressOh** is a full-stack coffee beans e-commerce platform built for simplicity and delight.
-Customers can browse and purchase specialty roasts through a clean, responsive UI.
-Admins manage products, flavors, images, and view sales analytics—all from a single, user-friendly dashboard.
+**ExpressOh** is a full-stack e-commerce platform for specialty coffee beans, developed as a capstone project to demonstrate end-to-end application design and development.
+The platform was build to offer customers a seamless experience for browsing and purchasing curated roasts through a clean, responsive interface.
+Also, the administrators can efficiently manage inventory, product details, images, and access key sales analytics through a streamlined dashboard.

 ---